Thell/ICE/README.md

 # Information Concealment Engine

-This is my attempt at implmenting [ICE][darkside] with SIMD instructions.
+This is my attempt at implementing [ICE][darkside] with SIMD instructions.
 I am specifically aiming at use in decrypting for a specific key using Thin-ICE but I don't plan on optimizing the instance creation (sbox lookup table, and simd Galois functions) or Thin-ICE itself until I figure out how to get the main `ice_f()` loop vectorized.

-I did get the ice_f and salt/mix implmented using u32x4 and u32x8 types
-but my SIMD implmentation was not good and the best I could get was just over double the runtime of the baseline implementation, so I will let the compiler take care of it.
+[update] I did get the ice_f and salt/mix implemented using u32x4 and u32x8 types but my SIMD implementation was not good and the best I could get was just over double the runtime of the baseline implementation, so I will let the compiler take care of it.
 The time overhead of converting into the registers and the creation of the intermediate registers absolutely killed the time.